tharinduk001/tharinduk001/README.md

 Final year undergraduate specializing in Software Engineering with a strong focus on Cloud Engineering and DevOps.
 I combine academic excellence with hands-on industry experience in automation, cloud-native architectures, and scalable solution design.

 - 🎓 Bachelor of ICT (Software Engineering) - University of Sri Jayewardenepura
-- 💼 Software Engineer at CoDeKu DevOps Academy - Trained 2,000+ students
+- 💼 Instructor at CoDeKu DevOps Academy - Trained 3,000+ students
 - 🏢 1.5+ years industry experience at OREL IT
 - 🎤 National speaker at government university webinars
 - 👨‍⚖️ Judge at IDEALIZE - University of Moratuwa innovation competition
 - 🏆 Founder of CryptX - Sri Lanka's largest triplet tech event
-- 📺 YouTube content creator on DevOps & Cloud
+- 📺 YouTube content creator on DevOps & Cloud [Tharindu Kalhara]
 - ✅ Certified in Cloud Engineering and DevOps

 ## Tech Stack